runicscribe/worldbuilding-docs/dae-machina/culture/organizations/dragonhalls.md

 Harvesting wide-ranging aquatic megafauna is pretty much the only way for this many dragons in one place to be sustainable.

 Draconic residents help with the actual hunt, and in turn benifit from somewhat more sophisticated food preparation than is typical for dragons.
-Some dragons who don't reside in Dragonhalls sometimes visit just for the food.
+Occasionally, dragons who don't reside in Dragonhalls sometimes visit just for the food.

 ## Art and Architecture